 74 of my friends were single and looking.
-This made me think… what if I matchmade them?
+So what if I matchmade them?

 The first step was to keep a list of all of my single-and-looking friends.
 So I asked friends if they wanted to be matchmade: